mikerapt/FATT/README.md

 ## Overview

-This repository contains the official implementation of the Fourier Attention (FATT) mechanism with the least squares addition (FATT-LS) as proposed in the paper titled "Fourier Attention: The Attention Mechanism as a Frequency Analyzer".
-The goal of the project is to explore the use of the attention mechanism for frequency analysis in speech and signal processing tasks, offering an alternative to more traditional methods like the Quadratically Interpolated FFT (QIFFT).
-As a usage example, we compare the reconstruction of 10 recorded male and female speech vowel signals using both methods.
+This repository contains the official implementation of the Fourier Attention (FATT) mechanism with the Least Squares extension (FATT-LS), as proposed in the paper titled *"Fourier Attention: The Attention Mechanism as a Frequency Analyzer"*.
+The goal of this project is to explore the use of the attention mechanism for frequency analysis in speech and signal processing tasks, offering an alternative to traditional methods like the Quadratically Interpolated FFT (QIFFT).
+As an example, we compare the reconstruction of 10 recorded male and female speech vowel signals using both methods.

 ## Dependencies